briandfoy/briandfoy.github.io/_posts/2012-03-19-should-i-buy-that-perl-book-.md

 * Learn various wet chemistry organic synthesis techniques
 * Work on catalytic converters for muscle cars

-Now, the goal actually feeds back into the question of resources.
 Someone who wants to become a Catalyst developer will probably want to spend more in resources than someone who wants to merely get an overview without actually using Catalyst.
 Even two people with the same goal might want to spend different resources.

 If you're trying to do the last two goals, make sure that you can return the book once you get home and realized you were in the wrong section of the bookstore.